 - incorrect and fluctuating temperature and relative humidity

 - insects and other pests

 - air pollution

 A risk assessment of the building structure is the first stage when preparing a disaster plan.
-GCCMC-Conservation Services can assist with a risk assessment of the building, in conjunction with the Buildings and Facilities manager, which can then inform a risk assessment of the collection.
+The Grimwade Centre can assist with a risk assessment of the building, in conjunction with the Buildings and Facilities manager, which can then inform a risk assessment of the collection.
 This will lead to the development of a preservation management strategy for the collections, which includes a disaster management plan.

 Collection risk assessments and the development of conservation strategy plans for collections help custodians to manage their collections more effectively.

 To discuss risk assessment and disaster management needs, please call us on;